Handkep/testrepository/README.md

 # Handke IoT
-im currently working on an IoT application for my NodeMCUs (ESP12F)
+A Solution to controll all my RGB-LED-strips, collect Temperature data and Irrigate my Garden

 ## about my setup / hardware configuration
 I am using NodeMCU dev boards and custom designed pcb's to build my LED "Driver".
-I got an Docker instance running on my Raspberry Pi 4B (4GB RAM).
+I got an Docker instance with Homeassistant, Octoprint, and PiHole (not yet) running on my Raspberry Pi 4B (4GB RAM)

 ## Features
 - RGB and RGBW led strip